Stoneresearch/karate/docs/instruction.md

 - Docs: `frontend/pages/docs.tsx`

 ## **4.4 Realtime & Local Data**
-- Local storage for guest workflows on `dashboard.tsx`
+- Convex integration is active by default via `useQuery`/`useMutation`.
-- Convex integration available; `Collaboration.tsx` provides a mock fallback when Convex dev server is not running
+- If Convex dev server is not running, the UI still loads but data will not sync until `npx convex dev` is started (frontend defaults to `http://localhost:3210`).

 ## **4.5 Dashboard Behavior**
 - Minimal UI focused on quick actions.